musical performing artists

 Left to right: Ron Bloom, Carol Schryver-Bloom, Paul Marshall

-Good news, MacMammals Fans!
-Our new CD, Kernevin (Gaelic: Cynefin), is in the final mastering stage and should be out before the end of the year.
-It includes several original songs and some old favorites.
+Jan 23, 2020: Good news, MacMammals Fans!
+Our new CD, Kernevin (Gaelic: Cynefin), is now complete and in stock.
+It includes several original songs and some old favorites. it features guest artists Cindy Mangsen, David Brewer (of Molly's Revenge), Sofia Chiavini, and Paul Lacques.
 If you enjoyed our first CD, you are sure to enjoy Kernevin even more!
-Stay tuned.

 L to R: Ron Bloom, Tom Campbell, Carol Schryver-Bloom

 October, 2016: The MacMammals have been officially appointed the new concert coordinators for The Living Tradition Concert Series in Anaheim, California effective Jan 1, 2017.
 We are looking forward to the opportunity to support live traditional music and bringing quality music events to Southern California.